DrTimothyAldenDavis/SuiteSparse/CAMD/README.txt

 Requires SuiteSparse_config, in the ../SuiteSparse_config directory relative to this directory.

-Quick start (Unix, or Windows with Cygwin):
+Quick start (Linux or MacOSX):

-    To compile, test, and install CAMD, you may wish to first configure the installation by editting the ../SuiteSparse_config/SuiteSparse_config.mk
-    file.
-Next, cd to this directory (CAMD) and type "make" (or "make lib" if you do not have MATLAB).
-When done, type "make clean" to remove unused *.o files (keeps the compiled libraries and demo programs).
-See the User Guide (Doc/CAMD_UserGuide.pdf), or ../SuiteSparse_config/SuiteSparse_config.mk
-    for more details.
-To install do "make install".
+    To compile and install the library for system-wide usage:

+        make
+        sudo make install

+    To compile/install for local usage (SuiteSparse/lib and SuiteSparse/include)

+        make local
+        make install

+    To run the demos

+        make demo

 Quick start (for MATLAB users);